mohamedmostafakhudari/fcc-labs/event-hub/README.md

 ## Objective

-The objective here is to see how an anchor element could be used to link to document fragments (sections for example) in the same page using the id attribute
+- The objective here is to see how an anchor element could be used to link to document fragments (sections for example) in the same page using the id attribute.
+- Also it demonstrates the use of semantic HTML (header, nav, main, section, article)

 ## Which curriculum it's part of